Top 15 coolest things to do in Finland

 How about searching for the aurora from a sleigh?
 You’ll be driven by snowmobile across a frozen lake and into the snowy forest where you can enjoy some nibbles and hot drinks around a bonfire under the open (and hopefully aurora-filled) skies.

 Heading to northern Finland in summer?
-Then you’ll surely experience the magical Midnight Sun.
-After the long and harsh winter, the 24 hours of daylight that spreads across the northern regions of Finland from May to August is a breath of fresh air, and makes for the perfect backdrop for a nocturnal swim in one of Finland’s thousands of lakes.
+Then you’ll experience another Scandinavian phenomenon – the magical Midnight Sun.
+After the long, harsh winter, the 24 hours of daylight that spreads across the northern regions of Finland from May to August is a breath of fresh air, making the perfect backdrop for a nocturnal swim in one of Finland’s thousands of lakes.

 2. Meet the real Santa Claus in Rovaniemi

 Rovaniemi isn’t just an enchanting land of snow-covered forests, frozen lakes, and vast expanses of tundra.
 It’s also the ‘official’ hometown of Santa Claus, who lives in Santa Claus Village with his reindeer, huskies, and elves.

 While this St. Nicholas-themed amusement park makes the ideal pre-Christmas holiday destination with the kids, it’s open to visitors all year round.

 Packed with fun things to do, from writing letters in Santa’s Post Office to making gingerbread cookies with Mrs. Claus, a pit stop at this Arctic adventure world will create unforgettable memories for all the family.

 Staying a night or two in a frozen wonderland beneath the stars is undoubtedly one of the coolest things to do in Finland.
 The northern regions of the country have plenty of unique accommodation on offer, from igloos and ice hotels to Arctic treehouses and cosy cabins.